armiiller/incident-response-docs/docs/training/incident_commander.md

 ## Purpose
 If you could boil down the definition of an Incident Commander to one sentence, it would be,

-> Take whatever actions are necessary to protect PagerDuty systems and customers.
+> Take whatever actions are necessary to protect PagerTree systems and customers.

 The purpose of the Incident Commander is to be the decision maker during an major incident; Delegating tasks and listening to input from subject matter experts in order to bring the incident to resolution.